 After account approval:

-- Maintain updated records
+Maintain updated records

-- Follow transaction monitoring rules
+Follow transaction monitoring rules

-- Ensure regulatory compliance
+Ensure regulatory compliance

-👉 Banking is an ongoing relationship, not a one-time setup.
+Note: Banking is an ongoing relationship, not a one-time setup.

 Documents Required

-Typical requirements include:
+Typical requirements include the following:

-- Company incorporation documents
+Company incorporation documents

-- Identification of directors and shareholders
+Identification of directors and shareholders

-- Business activity description
+Business operation description

-- Source of funds declaration
+Source of funds declaration

-Well-prepared documentation significantly improves approval chances.
+Clear and well-prepared documentation significantly improves approval chances.

-Yes—offshore companies and bank accounts are legal when:
+Yes, offshore companies and bank accounts are legal when

-- Ownership is disclosed where required
+Ownership is disclosed where required.

-Common Risks and How to Avoid Them
+Risks and Tips to Avoid Them

 1. Bank Account Rejection

-Solution: Pre-assessment and proper structuring
+Tips: Pre-assessment and proper structuring

-2. Account Freezing
+2. Account Freeze

-Solution: Maintain transparency and compliance
+Tips: Maintain transparency and compliance

 3. Unreliable Service Providers

-Solution: Work with experienced, compliance-focused professionals
+Tips: Work with experienced, compliance-focused professionals

 Offshore banking is best suited for international-facing businesses.